agik20/yolov8-lab-activity/README.md

 ## 🔑 Key Features

-### Pose-Based Activity Recognition
-Detects student behaviors such as normal posture, sleeping, and eating or drinking during exams or lab sessions.
+### Pose-Based Activity Recognition: Detects student behaviors such as normal posture, sleeping, and eating or drinking during exams or lab sessions.

-### Object Detection
-Identifies prohibited items, including smartphones and calculators, with confidence scoring and evidence capture.
+### Object Detection: Identifies prohibited items, including smartphones and calculators, with confidence scoring and evidence capture.

-### Crowd Detection
-Monitors student proximity and flags gatherings of three or more individuals as potential misconduct.
+### Crowd Detection: Monitors student proximity and flags gatherings of three or more individuals as potential misconduct.

-### Automated Evidence Logging
-Saves cropped images of detected activities and objects with structured filenames (id_class_conf_timestamp).
+### Automated Evidence Logging: Saves cropped images of detected activities and objects with structured filenames (id_class_conf_timestamp).

-### CSV Violation Records
-Automatically logs detection events into a timestamped CSV file for auditing and reporting.
+### CSV Violation Records: Automatically logs detection events into a timestamped CSV file for auditing and reporting.

-### Real-Time Video Streaming
-Streams annotated video feeds via a Flask web application, accessible through a standard web browser.
+### Real-Time Video Streaming: Streams annotated video feeds via a Flask web application, accessible through a standard web browser.

-### Configurable Parameters
-Flexible settings for detection thresholds, cooldown intervals, crop scaling, and output directories through a centralized configuration class.
+### Configurable Parameters: Flexible settings for detection thresholds, cooldown intervals, crop scaling, and output directories through a centralized configuration class.

-### Scalable Integration
-Supports Node.js services with WebSocket and MariaDB integration for database-driven logging and live system updates.
+### Scalable Integration: Supports Node.js services with WebSocket and MariaDB integration for database-driven logging and live system updates.

 ---